datavetaren/prologcoin/README.md

 ```

 Here the variable State is shared, i.e. state(State) means that it
-gets unified from the result of evaluating the input.
-This has the
+gets unified from the result of evaluating the inputs.
+If you have
+multiple inputs, you'll do multiple unifications on the same
-interesting behavior that State becomes a list whose length
+term/variable.
+This has the interesting behavior that State becomes a
-corresponds to the accumulated length of transactions.
+list whose length corresponds to the accumulated length of
+transactions.

 The user can choose to terminate this contract (free itself from the
 constraint of its new UTXO predicate) if the number of accumulated